 RES Annual Public Lecture 2021: Why digital is so disruptive

-Our annual lecture provides an opportunity for school students to watch internationally-renowned economists present their research.
-Principally aimed at sixth form students, it’s relevant for those studying economics, maths, business studies and geography, and has become an established part of the school calendar.
-The annual lecture is held twice, once in London and once at a different location (currently the University of Reading and the University of York.
+Established in 2001, our Annual Public Lecture provides an opportunity for school students to watch internationally-renowned economists present their research.
+Principally aimed at sixth form students, the APL has become an established part of the senior school calendar.
+The lecture is held twice a year, usually in late November or early December.
+This year will be at the University of Reading and the University of York.